pypy/pypy.org/posts/2024/09/portaone.md

 ticket [#4899](https://github.com/pypy/pypy/issues/4899) and within 2-3 days we got a fix from a [member of the PyPy team](https://github.com/cfbolz), in true open-source fashion.

+## Finding a garbage collector bug: stage 2, the real bug

 Then came stage 2.
 In parallel with the previous ticket, Yevhenii created [#4900](https://github.com/pypy/pypy/issues/4900) that we still see failing with coredumps quite often, and they are not connected to GC custom hooks.
 In a